pieterbreed/pb.co.za/README.md

 pb.co.za
 ========

-This repo contains the public source code of my personal website which serves as a public home for my creative output.
+This repo contains the source code of my personal website which serves as a public home for my creative output.

 Getting the source code
 -----------------------